jpadams/pe_console_tuning/README.md

 ####facts_array:
 the set of 'Common fact names' in the Live Management Advanced Search filter.
 If you want to put custom values in here, have at it.

+####resources_array:
+the set of resource types availble in Live Management's Browse Resources.
+If you don't have this type on your systems, the module won't complain.
+Restarts pe-mcollective to effect the change.

 ####show_certnames_live_mgmt:
 if set to *true* causes certnames to be shown by default after performing some Live Management query or action instead of having to unfold each '▸ on 1 node'